The Pancheros Franchise Story

 How a brand rose from humble beginnings in a college town to one of the most beloved Mexican Fast Casual brands in the country

 When Rodney Anderson opened the doors to the first Pancheros restaurant in Iowa City, he knew that the location was perfect.
-Positioned directly across the street from the University of Iowa, where more than 33,000 students are enrolled, and located right next door to several popular bars where students go to unwind and have fun.
+Positioned directly across the street from a university and located right next door to several popular bars where students go to unwind and have fun.
 This was in 1992, and Mexican food was far from the mainstream staple it is today.
 Rodney was betting everything that when the students tasted his Chicago-style burritos, his business would become a hit.

-“We founded Pancheros in 1992, right across the street from the University of Iowa, serving a lot of a college kids,” says Rodney Anderson, President and founder of Pancheros.
-“We started by serving Chicago-style burritos because that is what my friends and I grew up with.
-We would go to Chicago and experience these really authentic taquerias that we didn’t have here in Iowa at the time.
+“We founded Pancheros in 1992, right across the street from a university, serving a lot of college kids,” says Rodney Anderson, President and founder of Pancheros.
+“We started serving burritos because that is what my friends and I grew up with.
+We would go to Chicago and experience these really authentic taquerias that we didn’t have here in Iowa when we were growing up.
 We found that this food was extremely popular with young people and we wanted to bring the experience back to Iowa.
 We secured our first location, a beautiful brick building from the 19th century, and it’s still there today.
 I’m very proud to say that the business is just as popular now as it was when we started.
 It’s become something of a tradition for the students to eat at Pancheros.”

 Pancheros graduates from a business serving college kids to an innovative Mexican Fast Casual restaurant